23008112/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-## STEP 1:
+STEP 1: Start the program

-Import the required packages and print the present data.
+STEP 2: Import the required packages and print the present data.

-## STEP 2:
-Find the null and duplicate values.
+STEP 3: Find the null and duplicate values.

-## STEP 3:
-Using logistic regression find the predicted values of accuracy , confusion matrices.
+STEP 4: Using logistic regression find the predicted values of accuracy , confusion matrices.

-## STEP 4:
-Display the results.
+STEP 6: Display the results.

+STEP 7: End the program

 ## Program:
 ```